 Bishkek is an amazingly large city in Kyrgyzstan republic.
 As the capital city, the approximate population of the city is about 1 million.
 Since the city is relatively new, you can expect to find just a few historical sites.
 Nevertheless, if you are planning a trip to alpine lakes and mountain regions of Tien Shien, Bishkek is the best place to launch your visit.
 However, with its czarist plan, Bishkek is just an amazing place characterized by large trees, irrigation canals, marble façade buildings, and other uniquely designed complexes distributed all over the city.
 Bishkek is also an attractive city to young travelers who find the city’s nightlife quite fascinating and delightful.

-The local residents of Bishkek are known to be very hospitable and friendly and which will definitely make your holiday and awesome one.
-A significant portion of Bishkek population comprises of the young and you can expect that both the small cafes and big clubs will always be full.
-Among the countries in Central Asian region, Kyrgyzstan is the most liberalized in terms of acquiring a tourist visa.
+The residents of Bishkek are known to be very hospitable and friendly and which will make your holiday an awesome one.
+A significant portion of the Bishkek population comprises of the young and you can expect that both the small cafes and big clubs will always be full.
+Among the countries in the Central Asian region, Kyrgyzstan is the most liberalized in terms of acquiring a tourist visa.

-Shopping in Bishkek is also an awesome experience especially for the stylish local hats known as the kalpaks worn by men.
-Textiles are also common in local markets like shyrdaks- traditional pattern carpets but can be a little expensive.
+Shopping in Bishkek is also an awesome experience especially for the stylish local hats known as the kayaks worn by men.
+Textiles are also common in local markets like shirks- traditional pattern carpets but can be a little expensive.
 Most of the bazaars and departmental stores will also sell cheap souvenirs and you can even bargain for better prices.
-A typical meal in Bishkek features certain starchy foods such as potatoes, rice and bread.
+A typical meal in Bishkek features certain starchy foods such as potatoes, rice, and bread.